MartlnS/Safenode-Install/README.md

 - `~/safecoind -daemon` - Start daemon
 - `~/safecoin-cli stop` - Stop Daemon

+5. Do I send the 1 SAFE to power my node from my collateral address?
+- No, send this SAFE from another wallet address.

-5. Where can I find the steps to manually install my SafeNode?
+6. Where can I find the steps to manually install my SafeNode?
 - https://docs.google.com/document/d/1MuZnt-9jKhSrnO75bigtXYg_d99aOn5qfN4nnqdqXbY/

 ## Thanks